TechLauncher-its-personal/Personal-Virtual-Assistant-for-News-Filtering/README.md

 4. Sprint 4: Week 9 to Week 10, focused on finishing documentation, finishing the implementation of the website, and testing the final version of Almond.

 ### Deliverables
-1. A standalone deployment of a website that implements the new UI, connected to Almond-Cloud using its API, that can use the news filter service that has a working NLP component using Almond-Devices.
+1. A standalone deployment of a website that implements the new UI, connected to Almond-Cloud using its API, that can use the news filter service that has a working NLP component using Almond-Devices, given to the client through the code in Github. *to be updated with either fork, change ownership, or clone
-2. A collection of wireframe and prototype designs for a new UI of Almond.
-3. A collection of training data used to train the news filter service.
-4. A collection of training data used to train the news filter Almond-Device.
+2. A collection of training data used to train the news filter service, given to the client in the form of a JSON file containing labelled articles for the sports and tech topic.
+Increase the data to 4000 relevant articles for each topic and 4000 irrelevant articles, totalling at 12000 labeled articles.

 ## Constraints
 1. Our team works remotely.
 It is almost impossible for us to hold offline meetings or events.
 2. The client and the Almond team are both based in America, so their timezone is very different compared to the team members' own time zones (Indonesia, China, Australia).
 As a result, effective communication time is very limited.

 ## Risks
 1. If we decide to collect more for this semester, finding additional data collection of articles may take more time than anticipated based on last semester’s difficulty in gathering data.